hsyl20/ghc-cross-compilation/index.rst

 Similarly we also want GHC itself and the RTS to be reinstallable using standard Haskell tools.
-It means that GHC shouldn't need Hadrian to be built but should behave like a standard Cabal package.
+It means that GHC shouldn't need Hadrian to be built but should behave like standard Cabal packages.

 There are several subtasks to perform before we can achieve this goal: